 Workwear for cleanrooms a filter protecting the surroundings

 Humans are the largest source of particles in a clean room.
 Depending on motion, the human body emits somewhere between 100,000 and tens of millions of particles per minute.
-Our Cleanroom garments meet the demands and provides maximum comfort when working in cleanrooms as well as other controlled environments, such as vehicle spraying.
+Our Cleanroom garments meet the demands and provide maximum comfort when working in cleanrooms as well as other controlled environments, such as spaces for vehicle spraying.

-Why does a cleanroom need to be so clean and hos is this achived?
+Why does a cleanroom need to be so clean and how is this achieved?

 After World War II, technical development exploded, but this was soon accompanied by problems.
 Planes flew off course, computers lost memory, hospital infections increased and car traffic sometimes came to a standstill because the traffic lights refused to change from red to green.
 It was discovered that the cause of this was the pollutants built in during the manufacture of technical equipment and medical devices.
 The smaller the components people tried to use, the worse the problem got.
 The first cleanrooms were built in the 1960s, and with the aid of a constant flow of air filtered through what is known as a HEPA (high-efficiency particulate air) filter, it was possible to successfully lower and control particle levels in a very effective manner.
 Standards such as US Federal Standard 209 were also established in order to guarantee quality.